Shafayat115/ProtAlign-ARG/README.md

 # Results
 The Models and Embeddings folder has the generated models and embeddings for the experiments.
 You can use these models to further analyze or validate the results.

+# Citation
+If you would like to use ARG-BERT, please cite our paper
+@article{ahmed2024protalign,
+  title={ProtAlign-ARG: Antibiotic Resistance Gene Characterization Integrating Protein Language Models and Alignment-Based Scoring}, author={Ahmed, Shafayat and Emon, Muhit Islam and Moumi, Nazifa Ahmed and Huang, Lifu and Zhou, Dawei and Vikesland, Peter and Pruden, Amy and Zhang, Liqing}, journal={bioRxiv}, pages={2024--03}, year={2024}, publisher={Cold Spring Harbor Laboratory}
+}